All Episodes

 This man is headed for the most difficult time in his life.

-He is and I know he's going to try and make it up and go out and give speeches.
+He is, and I know he's gonna try and make it up and go out and give speeches.

 It's never gonna be the same again.

-And what he's gonna have a hard time dealing with is Donald Trump who has said today that he is going to undo all these illegal, unconstitutional executive actions because Obama didn't have the wherewithal or the political courage to go out there as a coequal branch of government working with the legislative branch to pass legislation the way it should be passed.
+He won't be the president anymore and what he's gonna have a hard time dealing with is Donald Trump, who has said today that he is gonna undo all these illegal, unconstitutional executive actions because Obama didn't have the wherewithal or the political courage to go out there as a co-equal branch of government working with the legislative branch to pass legislation the way it should be passed.

 He just ruled through executive fiat and executive orders and he's come up and it's costing us billions and billions and even trillions of dollars in new regulations etc.